Last updated on September 3rd, 2024 at 07:46 am

 You don’t have to buy a lot of specialized gear.
 Bring whatever fishing tackle you have on hand: a basic spinning outfit, a pyramid sinker, a hook with a leader, a 5-gallon bucket, a cooler for your catch — and nail clippers, the most important tool an angler can carry.

-If you get hooked, you may want to gear up a little more.
+If you get hooked on the fun, you may want to gear up a little more.

-Non-residents must purchase a 3-day, 7-day, or an annual non-resident saltwater fishing license no matter where they fish (except piers or charter boats with a commercial license.)
+Non-residents must purchase a 3-day, 7-day, or an annual non-resident saltwater fishing license no matter where they fish with one exception: Many public piers and charter boats (not all) have a blanket license covering their customers.

-If ordering by phone or online, have a pen ready to write down your new license number so you can use it right away.
+If ordering your license by phone, which you can do at the last minute, have a pen ready to write down your new license number so you can use it right away.

 Gearing up